Tofu: What is it and is it good for you?

-The key to a good firm tofu: Always press out the water first by wrapping it in paper towels, then placing a heavy pot or pan on top of it for 10 minutes.
+The key to a good firm tofu, always press out the water first by wrapping it in paper towel, then place a heavy pot or pan on top of it for 10 minutes.
 “The moisture seeps out, which means your tofu will be crisp when seared and can infuse with marinade,” Caspero says.

 For a heartier, spongy fried tofu taste without the frying, Caspero suggests freezing tofu in its package, then thawing and cooking in a wok to make tofu nuggets.

 Treat firm or extra-firm tofu like chicken breast in just about any recipe.
-In a stir fry, sear tofu in a wok to create a crust, then remove and add veggies.
+In a stir-fry, sear tofu in a wok to create a crust, then remove and add veggies.
 When the veggies are cooked, add the tofu back in with your sauce and mix.
 You can also cover tofu in sauce and bake it in the oven with veggies, or cube it and air-fry it with seasoning or marinade.
-“Once it’s in the skillet, it’s ready in 5 to 6 minutes,” Caspero says.
+“Once it’s in the frying pan, it’s ready in 5 to 6 minutes,” Caspero says.